Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Concrete definitions of transmission matrices

 where $\bn_j'$ refers to the vector field normal to $\partial\Omega_j'$.
 We also set $\bfC:=\mrm{diag}(\bfC_1,\dots,\bfC_\mJ)$.
 By construction this is a symmetric positive definite matrix.
 Next we separate unknowns located on the skeleton from other unknowns by means of restriction matrices and we define the auxiliary matrix $\bfB':\Vh(\Edge'_\oplus)\to \Vh(\Gamma_\oplus)$ by

-The inductance that we propose to consider here is the Schur complement associated to the elimination of interior unknowns in the matrix $\bfC$ defined above.
+The transmission matrix that we propose to consider here is the Schur complement associated to the elimination of interior unknowns in the matrix $\bfC$ defined above.
 To be more specific we consider the matrix $\bfT:\Vh(\Gamma_\oplus)\to \Vh(\Gamma_\oplus)$ defined by

 As a Schur complement of a SPD matrix, it is itself SPD and is thus a valid candidate for the construction presented in Section~\ref{sec:OrtogonalProjection}.
 To obtain an expression for the final system to be considered in the global DDM strategy, we need to combine \eqref{ExpressionSchurComplement} with \eqref{Formulation4}.
-In this process, one has $\bu_{\textsc{b}} = -\imath\bfB\bu - \bp$ which leads to the system
+In this process, one has $\bu_{\Bd} = -\imath\bfB\bu - \bp$ which leads to the system